-- Grill, Deli/Kettle, Oasis, Home/Root, Brick, Kosher, Global, Coffee & Sweets (prepackaged), and Farmers (prepackaged)
+- Offering menus that are made from scratch using the freshest ingredients at the Grill, Deli/Kettle, Oasis, Home/Root, Brick, Kosher, Global, Coffee & Sweets (prepackaged), and Farmers (prepackaged)

-- Open-air coolers with cold prepackaged foods, beverages, sides, and whole fruit.
+- Open-air coolers with freshly prepared cold prepackaged foods, beverages, sides, freshly baked pastries, and whole fruit.

 - The number of students allowed in the operation(s) will be determined by CDC, state, and local guidelines.
 This will not include dining staff as per the NYS guidelines.